-Size of leverage — it is much easier to qualify for a large mortgage than to qualify for an investment loan of the same amount.
+Size of leverage — it is much easier to qualify for a large mortgage than for an investment loan of the same amount.

 You need to live somewhere; it may make sense to own rather than to keep paying rent since it can provide some stability.

 Mortgage payments are like forced savings.
-Most people would be comfortable skipping their monthly savings contributions before they ever think of skipping a mortgage payment.
+Most people would be comfortable skipping their monthly savings before skipping a mortgage payment.

 Making regular mortgage payments increases your credit score.

-We don’t respond to real estate downturns as we do with extended downturns in the stock market.
-We don’t think to sell our homes when the real estate market is down, as we do when stocks are down.
+We don't respond to real estate downturns as we do with extended downturns in the stock market.
+We don't think about selling our homes when the real estate market is down, as we do when stocks are down.